IIIF/api/source/api/presentation/3.0/index.md

 The value _MUST_ be an array of JSON objects.
 Each item _MUST_ have at least the `id` and `type` properties.

-* A Collection, Manifest, Sequence, Canvas, Range or content resource _MAY_ have the `annotations` property with at least one item.<br/>
+* A Collection, Manifest, Canvas, Range or content resource _MAY_ have the `annotations` property with at least one item.<br/>
-  Clients _SHOULD_ process `annotations` on a Collection, Manifest, Sequence, Canvas, Range or content resource.
+  Clients _SHOULD_ process `annotations` on a Collection, Manifest, Canvas, Range or content resource.
  * Other resource types _MUST NOT_ have the `annotations` property.
    Clients _SHOULD_ ignore `annotations` on other resource types.